 1. Myth: Holiday marketing has to be expensive and time-consuming.

 In their roundup of the best ways to market on a budget, the Forbes Communication Council said that making campaigns in-house, templatizing messaging, and being personal go a long way.
-To make that happen while saving time and money, you might want to incorporate A/B and multivariate testing into your strategy.
+To make that happen while saving time and money, you might want to incorporate A/B testing (available with all paid plans) and multivariate testing (available with Premium plans) into your strategy.
 These features let you experiment with subject lines and copy, which means that adding that personal touch just got a lot easier.
 Whether it’s clicks, opens, or revenue, you’ll be able to see which emails are resonating with customers.
 The best part?
-It doesn’t cost a thing.
+It only takes a few clicks.

 2. Myth: You have to be on all social platforms at all times.

 Here’s something we know for sure: Facebook is the most used social network in the world.
 Is it a great place to start?
 Well, it certainly doesn’t hurt to have a pool of more than 1 billion users to potentially target.
-However, for all you know, your audience might be more active on Twitter and Linkedin, so it would help your business to find out where they're most active.
+However, for all you know, your audience might be more active on Instagram and Twitter, so it would help your business to find out where they're most active.
 With our CRM tools, tracking those customer behaviors—including their activity on social media—is a lot easier.
+Oh, and you can get ahead by scheduling social posts to save time.
 Be sure to check out the marketer’s CRM guide we put together before you start.

 3. Myth: The crazier the promotion, the better.